Yuutokata/WebhookManager/README.md

 ## How to use in your Code

-Create a Dataclass for your webhook and it‘s json should look something like this
+Create a Dataclass for your webhook in the webhookmanager and your project, it‘s json should look something like this

     {
     “webhooks“: [“url 1“, “url 2“],